-After the Christmas Eve and Christmas Eve banquets (and for some also St. Stephen's Day), there are still a few days of celebrations ahead and people want dishes that are not as strong as the roasts so typical of these dates.
-This is why I want to share with you my recipe for zarzuela, a traditional dish cooked with fish and seafood that you are sure to love.
+After the feasts of Christmas Eve and Christmas Day (and for some also Boxing Day), there are still a few days of celebration ahead and we fancy dishes that are not as heavy as the roasts so typical of these dates.
+That is why I want to share with you my recipe for zarzuela, a traditional dish cooked with fish and seafood that I am sure you will love.

-As with all fish dishes, the key is not to overcook it, so you can imagine that it is a recipe that is prepared quickly.
-With a couple of hours in the kitchen, you will have the zarzuela prepared and all the pots and pans clean and put away.
-Another point in favor to take into account this dish on our Three Kings menu!
+As with all fish dishes, the key is not to overcook it, so you can imagine that this is a quick recipe to prepare.
+With a couple of hours in the kitchen, you will have the zarzuela ready and all the dishes clean and tidy.
+Another point in favor of taking this dish into account in our Three Kings' Day menu!

-To cook the zarzuela I used my low Le Creuset cocotte .
-Apart from being perfect for these preparations, I find it ideal to serve on the table .
+To cook the zarzuela I used my Le Creuset low cocotte .
+Apart from being perfect for these preparations, I find it ideal for serving .
 Have you seen how good it looks when serving?

 • 1 squid